-Please note that it is absolutely essential to resolve all of your claims for Property Division (Equitable Distribution) and alimony prior to obtaining a divorce as the entry of a divorce judgment will in most cases forever bar those claims.
+Please note that it is essential to resolve all of your claims for property division (equitable distribution) and alimony prior to obtaining a divorce.
+In most cases, the entry of a divorce judgment will bar you from making those claims in the future.

-It is always the best practice to at least consult with an experienced Raleigh Divorce Lawyer prior to filing for divorce to make certain all your interests are protected BEFORE your divorce is entered as divorces have many legal consequences as described below.
+It is always the best practice to consult with an experienced Raleigh divorce lawyer before filing for divorce.
+We can make sure all of your interests are protected from the very beginning of the process.

 In the Complaint, the Plaintiff or moving party must allege:

-- that were married on a certain date
+- That they were married on a certain date

 In other words, you and your spouse must have been separated for at least 12 months and one day, and at least one of you must have intended the separation to be permanent.

-You must also allege that you remained separated and did not resume the “marital relationship” during the 12 month separation period.
-The plaintiff should also allege and name any minor children born to the marriage and name them including their dates of birth.
+You must also allege that you remained separated and did not resume the “marital relationship” during the separation period.
+The plaintiff should also name any minor children born to the marriage, including their dates of birth.

-Other technical language (such as allegation of jurisdiction, status of parties, prayer for relief, etc) is required or advisable, however the aforementioned statements are the heart and soul of the divorce complaint.
+Other technical language (such as allegation of jurisdiction, status of parties, prayer for relief, etc) is advisable, however the aforementioned statements are the most important parts of the divorce complaint.
 One must also make certain to file the documents in the appropriate state and county.
+In Raleigh, you will file with Wake County.
 See N.C.G.S § 50-8 for additional information.

-After filing, the Divorce Complaint must be served upon the Defendant pursuant to Rule 4 of the North Carolina Rules of Civil Procedure.
+After filing, the divorce complaint must be served to the defendant pursuant to Rule 4 of the North Carolina Rules of Civil Procedure.

 What Proof Does NC Require for Separation?

-North Carolina requires no “proof” beyond a verified or sworn statement making the required allegations which are usually made in the Divorce complaint.
+North Carolina does not require “proof” beyond a verified or sworn statement making the required allegations.
+Usually these allegations are made in the divorce complaint.

-The other party may file an Answer admitting or denying the allegations, or they may not, in which case the allegations will be deemed admitted.
-A hearing must still be calendered and noticed appropriately and if everything is in order, the Judge will grant your divorce.
+The other party may file an answer admitting or denying the allegations, or they may not, in which case the allegations will be deemed admitted.
+A hearing must still be scheduled and noticed appropriately.
+If everything is in order, the judge will grant your divorce.

-Attorney’s often make use of Motions for Summary Judgment or Divorces before the clerk in order to spare their client a trip to Court.
-If you are representing yourself, you will have to appear and testify in your divorce case as to the basic elements you alleged as outlined above.
+Attorneys often make use of Motions for Summary Judgment or Divorces before the clerk in order to spare their client a trip to court.
+If you choose to represent yourself, you will appear and testify in your divorce case.

-Finally, a Judgment must be signed by the Judge and file ordering your divorce, and a certificate of divorce prepared and filed for the record.
+Finally, a judgment ordering your divorce must be signed and filed by the judge.
+In addition, a certificate of divorce will be prepared and filed for the record.